 Visual Merchandising Rules

-How to entice buyers using the principles of visual merchandising to evoke their positive emotions, to drive a purchase of a specific product and to build loyalty to the manufacturer or your brand?
+How do you entice buyers using the principles of visual merchandising to evoke their positive emotions, drive the purchase of a specific product, and build loyalty to the manufacturer or your brand?

 Let’s take a look at a few basic rules of visual merchandising.